 Patients with Autoimmune Thyroiditis can also develop a swollen thyroid.
 Other less common causes include:

 - Side effects from other medicines

 - Pituitary gland problems.

-Many symptoms can be caused by an Underactive Thyroid gland but not all symptoms develop in every case.
+An Underactive Thyroid gland can cause many symptoms, but not all symptoms develop in every case.
 Symptoms include:

 - Sleep problems

 - Difficulty concentrating

 - Weight gain

 Due to the wide variety of symptoms, diagnosis can be difficult.
 Symptoms may develop slowly over months and years as the levels of thyroxine decrease.

 Left untreated, patients are at increased risk of heart disease and complications during pregnancy.